ruffrey/mcon/README.md

 Then edit `users.json` and add google accounts that should be allowed to authenticate.

+#### Keeping MongoDB alive

+There's a line in `scripts/start.sh`

 ``` bash
     cd mcon
     npm install
     cd scripts
     sh cfgserver.sh
 ```

+The server will configure itself and reboot.
+When it comes back up, the web UI will be available at the domain you set.

+## Troubleshooting

+Check `cron.log` which will be created in the `config.js` `{appdir: "/somewhere/" }` that you set.

 ## Security and Authentication